jafman/profile-photo-microservice/README.md

-# Boardroom One Hackathon
-## Microservice for Profile Photos
+# Microservice for Profile Photos

 This microservice creates a uniform profile image from images upload by user.
 It detects face in an image, crop the image and applies a black background.